jonasphilipp/InfOCF/docs/guides/facts_and_diagnostics.md

 ### System Z with facts (examples A–E)
 Note: When facts are provided, System Z automatically uses extended partitioning (unless you explicitly pass `extended=False`).
 You typically do not need to set `extended=True` yourself.

+Current behavior: facts are represented by adding weak constraints of the form `(Bottom|¬φ)` to the belief base.
+If the augmented base is inconsistent, initialization raises immediately with verbose diagnostics; the diagnostics are also saved in metadata under `consistency_diagnostics`.
 ```python
 # Will include from ../../show_preocf.py once markers exist:
 # [docs:diagnostics:with-facts:start] ... :end